 The Inspectors advised that there were further improvements to be made.
 They recommended that Governors and senior leaders improve the quality of students’ attainment and progress in Arabic as an additional language by: improving teachers’ understanding and implementation of good additional language practices and matching activities to the needs of individual students.
 Students need more opportunities to develop their reading and writing skills, whilst the school must train and monitor teachers to accurately use assessment data to deliver lessons that build on students’ prior knowledge and improves their achievement.
 Staff also need to ensure that the needs of the lower and higher attaining students are met through more effective curriculum adaptation.

 What do Parents Say?

 The school talks a lot about family - see our video for more on this - and there is no doubt this is a strong, purposeful school at its core.
 Parent feedback to WSA is still limited, but what we can see so far is that it's mixed.
 Students do look forward to going to school and there is a sense of belonging.
 However, parents clearly feel the school needs to do more, and there is clear reservation in terms of whether they would recommend it to other parents.

-To tackle this Springdales School needs to improve the quality of its teaching and learning, particularly in the lower primary phase by ensuring teachers set challenging tasks to meet the needs of all students and to establish more opportunities for students to develop their enterprise, critical thinking and problem solving skills.
+To tackle this Springdales School needs to improve the quality of its teaching and learning, by ensuring teachers set challenging tasks to meet the needs of all students and to establish more opportunities for students to develop their enterprise, critical thinking and problem solving skills.

-The fundamentals at Springdales are in place.
-If its gets the teaching right, everything else will follow.
+With the clear improvement that has taken place in teaching and learning in the past academic year, the fundamentals at Springdales are in place.
+If it continues to get the teaching right, everything else will follow.